polterguy/hyper-ide/README.md

 * Automatically closing brackets
 * Error feedback, when a syntax error is in your code
 * Tracking of active item in _"file explorer"_ (think _"solution explorer"_ if you come from a Visual Studio background)
-* Plugin support to create your own plugins, according to file extsnsions
+* Plugin support to create your own plugins, according to file extensions

 Some features which are high up on my TODO are as follows.

-* Ability to execute shell scripts on server, to integrate things such as GIT, compilation, etc.
+* Ability to execute shell scripts on server, to integrate things such as GIT integration through shell scripts, compilation, etc.
 * More configuration options (today you'll have to choose theme through _'Hypereval'_ for instance)
 * Uploading of files
 * Backup of folders (downloading as ZIP files)